CFL Student Employee Training

 What's My Role?

-You will be located at the metal desks between the stairwells on second floor.
+You will be located at the centrally located desks on the second floor.
 You'll be assisting librarians with tasks that allow you to remain at this location.
 Your job is basic tech assistance and wayfinding, in all it's forms!

 If someone needs information about the library, the campus, or the Grand Forks Community, we're here for them!
 Primary sources we'd like you to use are